-The free version knows how to monitor over 300 protocols, it allows for email monitoring and also it is able to save email content and also supports trigger.
-The triggers can be used to set alerts for specific situations which means Capsa can also be used in a support capacity to some extent.
+The free version knows how to monitor over 300 protocols, it allows for email monitoring and also it can save email content and also supports triggers.
+The triggers can be used to set alerts for specific situations which means Capsa standard can also be used in a support capacity to some extent.

 Capsa is only available for Windows 2008/Vista/7/8 and 10.

 Choosing a packet sniffer

 With the packet sniffing tools I have mentioned, it is not a big leap to see how a systems administrator could build an on-demand network monitoring infrastructure.

 If the network is so large that this isn’t feasible, then enterprise-level tools like the SolarWinds suite and its 30-day free trial can help tame all that network data into a manageable data set.

 Tcpdump, or Windump, could be installed on all servers.
 A scheduler, such as cron or Windows scheduler, could kick off a packet collection session at some time of interest and write those collections to a pcap file.

 At some later time, a sysadmin can transfer those packets to a central machine and use Wireshark to analyze them.